Japanese encephalitis is a rare but serious illness caused by the Japanese encephalitis virus. It is spread to humans by infected mosquitoes.

 There is no specific treatment for Japanese encephalitis.
 Patients with symptoms often need hospital support and sometimes intensive care.

-The best way to avoid infection is to avoid being bitten by mosquitoes.
+The best way to avoid Japanese encephalitis is to not get bitten by mosquitoes.

 The Japanese encephalitis vaccine is safe and effective.
 People aged 2 months and older can get the vaccine.
 Vaccination against Japanese encephalitis is recommended for those at the highest risk of getting Japanese Encephalitis.

 Vaccine is also recommended to some people